MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-team-deal-room-template.md

     For more information about working with the newly created team, see [Collaborate in Teams using the newly created or existing team](collaborate-teams-newly-created-existing-team.md).

-1. Once the team is completely set up with pre pinned apps and shared channel, it is shown in the **Collaborate in Teams** card in the **Highlights** tab of Sales Copilot app.
+1. Once the team is completely set up with pre pinned apps and shared channel, it's shown in the **Collaborate in Teams** card in the **Highlights** tab of Sales Copilot app.
 Select the team to open it in Microsoft Teams.

     :::image type="content" source="media/created-new-deal-room-viva-sales.png" alt-text="Screenshot showing created new deal room in Sales Copilot.":::